kabhatia7/kabhatia7.github.io/content/about.md

 title: About Karan
 ---

-My name is Karan Bhatia and I am a Business Quantitative Analysis Student at Cal Poly, San Luis Obispo.
+My name is Karan Bhatia and I am a Business Quantitative Analysis Student at Cal Poly SLO.

 I am excited by career opportunities in Technology Consulting, Businesses Intelligence, and Data Analytics.

 A few industries I am always itching too learn more about include cybersecurity, financial technology, and gaming.

 Experience: